 Since HIIT in particular involves every muscle group in the body, you should only be doing it every other day at most to give your body time to rebuild, Gallucci said.
 But any form of cardio that’s light-to-moderate intensity is A-okay to do daily, unless that involves targeting one specific area especially hard.
 Since cycling mostly focuses on the legs, for instance, you might avoid doing another leg workout the day after a spin class.

-If you’re not really sure what you should do, personal trainer Jen Jewell told Self a helpful rule of thumb to go by is to simply give your body 24 to 48 hours of rest before retraining the same muscle group.
+If you’re not really sure what you should do, personal trainer Jen Jewell told Self a helpful rule is to simply give your body 24 to 48 hours of rest before retraining the same muscle group.
 You’ll still get your HIIT sessions in, but following this tip also presents the opportunity to fill your schedule with other fun workouts to try that’ll keep your body guessing (and constantly building and toning).

 Check out the totally versatile pieces one HIIT trainer swears by.
 Or, try out an intense at-home workout that will make you feel the burn.